-• HOW DID YOU GET INTO CONVERSATION DESIGN?
+• HOW DID YOU Became a CONVERSATION DESIGNer?

 Well, I’m a translator by education but in the last 11 years I started to work online.
 So I’ve done a lot of things.
 I started as a human virtual assistant, and then ended up working with content a lot because, let’s say, the written word is my thing.
-So I worked as a content writer, and I have also started to train people who want to start their own online business and one day I saw an ad, from RoboCopy, about their course, and I thought wow, this is really something that I I want to learn because it’s helping – for me communications has always been most important thing; with translation you facilitate communication between human beings, but when I heard about conversation design – ok, now I can facilitate communication between humans and machines.
+So I worked as a content writer, and also started to train people who want to start their own online business.
+One day I saw an ad, from RoboCopy, about their course.
+And I thought – wow, this is really something that I I want to learn.
+It’s helping – for me communications has always been most important thing; with translation you facilitate communication between human beings.
+But when I heard about the possibility of becoming a conversation designer – ok, now I can facilitate communication between humans and machines.
 That’s how I started my new adventure.

 • WHAT’S THE PROJECT YOU’RE MOST PROUD OF?